frkim/babelscrib/README.md

 # BabelScrib
-Document Translation Web Application
+Anonymous Document Translation Web Application

-BabelScrib is a Django-based web application that allows users to upload documents and translate them using Azure AI Document Translation services.
-The application provides a user-friendly interface for file uploads with drag-and-drop functionality and secure document translation powered by Azure Cognitive Services.
+BabelScrib is a Django-based web application that allows anonymous users to upload documents and translate them using Azure AI Document Translation services.
+The application provides a user-friendly interface for file uploads with drag-and-drop functionality and document translation powered by Azure Cognitive Services.

+## ⚠️ Important: Anonymous Access

+**BabelScrib operates without authentication** - all uploaded files are accessible to all users.
+This is a public file sharing and translation service suitable for non-sensitive documents.

 ## Quick Start